-Myrtle Beach, SC — March 4, 2013 — From phishing emails to unsecure websites to smishing texts, technology can be a minefield for hackers and scammers.
-In celebration of National Consumer Protection Week, your Better Business Bureau urges consumers to be aware that both smartphones and computers are vulnerable to the same hackers, spammers and malware.
+Clearwater, FL - From phishing email to unsecured websites to smishing texts, technology can be a minefield for hackers and scammers.
+In celebration of National Consumer Protection Week (March 3 – 9), your Better Business Bureau urges consumers to be aware that smartphones, in addition to computers, are vulnerable to the same hackers, spammers and malware.

-<!--[if !supportLists]-->· <!--[endif]-->Set strict privacy settings.
-Consider restricting access on social network profiles to only friends or family, or people you know.
-Avoid connecting with anyone on social networking sites who you are unfamiliar with.
+Consider restricting access of social network profiles to only friends or family, or people you know.
+Avoid connecting with anyone on social networking sites with whom you are unfamiliar.

 - Update your operating system.
-Regularly updating your phone closes security loopholes and other back doors hackers can use to access your phone without your knowledge.
+Regularly updating your phone closes security loopholes and other back doors in which hackers can use to access your phone without your knowledge.

 - Beware of unknown apps and links.
 Do not download any apps or click on links in your email or social media pages without first researching the source.
 They may contain viruses, malware or spyware that can compromise your personal data.